lucky7xz/drako/README.md

 drako summon git@github.com:user/my_profile_collection.git
 ```

-Works with any Git host (GitHub, GitLab, self-hosted).
+**NOTE:** Works with any Git host (GitHub, GitLab, self-hosted).
 Summoned profiles land in your inventory, validated for syntax before copying.

 If a profile needs extra files (scripts, configs), declare it under `assets = ["relative/path/to/file", ...]`.
 `drako` will copy these assets to `~/.config/drako/assets/<profile_name>/`.